ChristopherTsh/CDV01_Career_Goals_Reflection_CHRTSH528_BLC2401_GroupA__Christopher-TshomaCDV01-main/README.md

           user interactions, and build robust features.
 This proficiency directly translates to employability and career growth.

-          -   Applied Learning: The transition from theory to practice is crucial.
-            By working on real-world projects, I’ll encounter actual scenarios, collaborate with others, and learn to meet deadlines.
+          -  Applied Learning: The transition from theory to practice is crucial.By working on real-world projects, I’ll encounter actual scenarios,collaborate with others, and learn to meet deadlines.
 This practical experience will prepare me for the challenges I’ll face in professional settings.
 2. **Long-term Goals** (3-5 years and beyond):